KCErb/fruit-robot/tutorials/android/first_app/xml-ui.md

 ```
 The id syntax works like this: the `@` symbol says I'm referencing a resource (`@id` in this case, we'll use a different resource `@string` in a moment) and the `+` symbol says "I'm creating a new resource".
 So in other words `"@+id/edit_message"` I'm creating a new resource id: `edit_message` and now you can refer to your `EditText` by this id.

-When you create resources like this you really are *adding* to a HUGE pile of resources that are already made available by the `R` class.
+When you create resources like this you really are *adding* to a HUGE pile of resources that are already made available by the `R` package.
 So that `+` sign isn't just for show!

 ### Attributes and String Resources